ButuzGOL/grunt-json-to-properties/README.md

 # grunt-json-to-properties

-> Converts json to properties
+> Grunt plugin for converting json to properties

 ## Getting Started
 This plugin requires Grunt `~0.4.1`